-- Perform high complexity testing without any additional training. (§493.1489 (b)(1)) - Serve as a technical consultant for high complexity laboratories if the individual has at least 4 years of "laboratory experience" in high complexity testing within the specialty of microbiology with a minimum of 6 months experience in high complexity testing with a specialty focus. (§493.1449) - Serve as a moderate complexity laboratory director if the individual has at least 2 years of "laboratory experience" in non-waived testing and at least 2 years of supervisory laboratory experience in non-waived testing. (§493.1405) - Serve as a technical consultant for moderate complexity labs if the individual has at least 2 years of "laboratory experience" in non-waived testing in the designated specialty or subspecialty areas of service for which the technical consultant is responsible. (§493.1411)
+- Perform high complexity testing without any additional training. (§493.1489 (b)(1)) - Serve as a technical consultant for high complexity laboratories if the individual has at least 4 years of "laboratory experience" in high complexity testing within the specialty of microbiology with a minimum of 6 months experience in high complexity testing with a specialty focus. (§493.1449) - Serve as a moderate complexity laboratory director if the individual has at least 2 years of "laboratory experience" in non-waived testing and at least 2 years of supervisory laboratory experience in non-waived testing. (§493.1405)

+• Serve as a technical consultant for moderate complexity labs if the individual has at least 2 years of "laboratory experience" in non-waived testing in the designated specialty or subspecialty areas of service for which the technical consultant is responsible. (§493.1411)

-Of the roles above, the one most concerning is the qualification to perform high complexity testing without any additional, required training.
-Nurses seem to have no interest in taking on these roles understanding their competencies best prepare them to contribute to patient health in other ways.
-The fear is that nurses will be forced into roles for which they do not have adequate training by shorts-sighted administrators without a patient-centered focus.
+There seems to be no support from organized nursing organizations for this rule, leading us to believe that nurses have no interest in taking on these roles, understanding their competencies best prepare them to contribute to patient health in other ways.

+Our fear is that nurses will be forced into roles for which they do not have adequate training by shorts-sighted administrators who have diverted their focus from patient-centered care to cutting corners and maximizing profits.